Finding healthcare that works for hypermobile humans is hard.

 Let’s navigate this journey together.

-For example, the American Gastrological Association recently published guidelines for doctors to follow when diagnosing hypermobile patients with GI symptoms.
-Many GI doctors are so busy with the demands of running a clinical practice, they haven’t had time to review and implement these for their own patients.
-Let’s put together a summary of the relevant research articles and suggested treatment plan so that you can advocate for yourself and get the care you need!
+For example, the American Gastroenterological Association recently published guidelines for doctors to follow when diagnosing hypermobile patients with GI symptoms.
+Many GI doctors are so busy with the demands of running a clinical practice, they haven’t had time to review and implement these guidelines for their own patients.

 Let’s discuss!